Best GPS Dog Collars and Pet Trackers 2024

 *Amazon.com price as of post date.
 Offers and availability may vary by location and are subject to change.
 Read full disclaimer.

 You don’t have to blow your monthly budget to keep an eye on your best friend with this clever tracking device.
-The Tractive pet GPS tracker comes in around $50 and has subscription fees that work out to $5 a month if you pick a two-year plan.
+The Tractive pet GPS tracker comes in under $50 and has subscription fees that work out to $5 a month if you pick a two-year plan.

 In addition to live tracking, this GPS dog tracker also has a hunting dog version with more durable, waterproof construction.
 That kind of durability lets your buddy run free through the bush, water, and other rugged terrain—without causing you worry.